 - River Avon Trail (Pill Path) between Pill and Bristol.
-An interim patching and vegetation management upgrade will be delivered while we develop a more permanent rebuild/reconstruction of this path; - The North Somerset Moors Quiet Lanes network between Clevedon, Nailsea, Backwell, Yatton and Tickenham; - The Strawberry Line Extension (Yatton to Clevedon); - Weston-super-Mare Clevedon 'Pier to Pier' section of North Somerset Coastal Towns Cycle Route.
+Work is set to begin on an interim patching and vegetation management upgrade that will be delivered while we develop a more permanent rebuild/reconstruction of this path; - The Strawberry Line Extension (Yatton to Clevedon); - Weston-super-Mare Clevedon 'Pier to Pier' section of North Somerset Coastal Towns Cycle Route.

-The ATS also includes the policy commitment that 'we will design and build infrastructure to give priority to pedestrians and cyclists over vehicular traffic and segregate paths away from traffic wherever possible' and that we will 'create active travel neighbourhoods from new and transform existing neighbourhoods dominated by the motor car to create green, safe and active environments.'
+The ATS also includes the policy commitment that 'we will design and build infrastructure to give priority to pedestrians and cyclists over vehicular traffic and segregate paths away from traffic wherever possible' and that we will 'create active travel neighbourhoods from new and transform existing neighbourhoods dominated by the motor car to create green.

+safe and active environments.'
 Our ambitious Active Travel Fund package of schemes, already under development (with the Clevedon Seafront & Hill Road Active Travel Improvements scheme already out to public consultation) will help us achieve these policy commitments.
-The scheme package, which includes the Moors Quiet Lanes scheme above, also contains:
+The scheme package also contains: